marcbaltes/RL_map_loader/README.md

 ## Installing and Running the App
 1. Download or clone this repo
-2. Unzip the file and you will see the README.md and the Map Loader folder.
-Open the Map Loader folder and scroll down until you find 'Map Loader.exe' (or it may just be called 'Map Loader') and double click it to launch the application.
+2. Unzip the file and inside will be a 'Map Loader' folder.
+Open this folder and scroll down until you find 'Map Loader.exe' (or it may just be called 'Map Loader') and double click it to launch the application.

 ## Usage
 1. Create a new folder, name it whatever you want.
 Just remember where you put it.
 This will be the folder that stores all your maps